krei-se/three.krei.se/README.md

 ## Graph structure

+Necessity is the mother of invention.

 The base idea is the structure of a directed cyclic graph that runs with a repeat-counter to "tire" a graph any time it accesses a connected graph.
+I got the number 15 repeats from the doublefloat pi precision and also in my experience is how often you need to repeat a motion to have it stick, train a new skill or behaiviour to integrate it in your daily life or remember an occurance to have it fade.

+You can still reset or change the counter any time, even while querying the graph, it's just a fuse!

 This solution allows infinite (brain and CNS neuron) or finite (motor and sensoric neurons) loops through subgraphs that point back to already visited graphs.

 Why would i need that?
 Well if you have a neuron or function that outputs different on changed conditions (as your brain does) you may visit a neuron more often than once.
-Usually a loop-detection is in place to make sure you derive a tree from a cyclic graph without recursion - but we want a network like the brain that has different outputs each time it's accessed.
+Usually a loop-detection is in place to make sure you derive a tree from a cyclic graph without recursion - but we want a network like the brain that has different outputs each time it's accessed, even though your method may not even use random input or other changing conditions.

-Neural networks that get trained always act the same when accessed and have a fixed structure and weights.
-KreiseGraph allows for a dynamic addition of neurons anywhere (the Graph can program and change itself) and is forced to find new solutions without blindly increasing its size.
+Neural networks also loop (attention), but loop through the whole graph until output considers the answer fine.
+They get trained to always act the same when accessed and have a fixed structure and weights.
+KreiseGraph allows for a dynamic addition of neurons anywhere (the Graph can program and change itself just like you can) and is forced to find new solutions without blindly increasing its size (just by being constrained to a kinda slow programming language and running in your browser.)

 Any tree-structured property (body maps f.e. or whatever directory you add) can be queried infinite times without raising the counter, so you don't have to worry to tire a graph by accident just because you query a property multiple times.
 ONLY accessing connected graphs raise the counter.

-To stay human readable you should consider limiting the number of connected graphs to 7 +- 2 (Millersche Zahl) and train the network with this limitation.
-This way any decision the graph makes can be explained to a human in a ~7 word sentence.

 eva()-method is a placeholder, im still building virtual bodies with sensors to train the network on capsulated methods embedding category theory categories.